-The alias that, when received by Pexip Infinity, will cause it to route the call to this service (Virtual Meeting Room, Virtual Auditorium, Virtual Reception or Test Call Service).
+The alias that, when received by Pexip Infinity, is used to route the call to this service.

-In most cases, the alias received by Pexip Infinity will be the same as the alias that the conference participant dialed from their endpoint, but there are some exceptions, described in About aliases.
+In most cases, the alias received by Pexip Infinity is the same as the alias that the participant used to call the service, but there are some exceptions, described in About aliases and access numbers.

 You may also want to define multiple aliases for the same service to ensure that it can be accessed by devices and protocols that enforce specific alias formats — for more information, see Using multiple aliases to access the same service.

-The following theme files and settings are used during a test call:
+The following theme files, splash screens and settings are used during a test call:

 The following sequence describes the test call process and explains when each theme file and setting is used:

-- When a test call is answered, the test_call.jpg image is displayed and the conf-test_call_48kHz_mono.wav audio file is played, depending on whether the caller is connecting with video or just with audio-only.
+- When a test call is answered, the test_call_welcome splash screen is displayed and either the conf-test_call_48kHz_mono.wav or conf-test_call_audio_only_48kHz_mono.wav audio file is played, depending on whether the caller is connecting with video or just with audio-only.

-- The test_call_during_recording.jpg image is displayed (after the conf-test_call_48kHz_mono.wav audio file has finished).
+- The test_call_in_progress splash screen is displayed (after the conf-test_call_48kHz_mono.wav audio file has finished).

-- The caller's audio and video media is replayed back to them with a <test_call_service_media_delay> seconds delay (
+- The caller's audio and video media is replayed back to them with a <test_call_service_media_delay> seconds delay (2 seconds by default).

-- The media replay stops after <test_call_service_disconnect_timeout> seconds (
+- The media replay stops after <test_call_service_disconnect_timeout> seconds (10 seconds by default).

-- The test_call_disconnect.jpg image is displayed and the conf-test_call_disconnect_48kHz_mono.wav audio file is played.
+- The test_call_complete splash screen is displayed and the conf-test_call_disconnect_48kHz_mono.wav audio file is played.